Gomasio is classified as Furikake or not

 As “Goma (ごま, 胡麻)” means sesame and “Sio (塩)” means salt in Japanese, the seasoning “Gomasio (ごま塩, 胡麻塩)“, also written as Gomashio, consists of parched black whole sesame seeds and salt.

-It is usually sold alongside Furikake seasonings in the Furikake section of Japanese grocery stores.
-So I wondered whether Gomasio is classified as a Furikake or not, and did some research online.
+Featuring the color combination of black and white, Gomasio is usually sold in the Furikake section of Japanese grocery stores, so I was wondering whether Gomasio is classified as a Furikake or not.

 The Difference: Gomasio vs Furikake

-In fact, while Gomasio is made out of unhulled black sesame seeds parched with salt, Furikake can be made from various ingredients made into mini dry flakes which include meat, fish, eggs, seaweed, and sesame seeds.
+In fact, Gomasio is made of unhulled sesame seeds parched with salt, while Furikake can be made from various ingredients that are processed into granules or mini dry flakes, which include meat, fish, eggs, seaweed, and sesame seeds.

-As I wrote in this article, there are 2 basic ways to prepare Gomashio, but usually it is made only using black sesame seeds and salt.
+Specifically, as I wrote in this article, there are 2 basic ways to prepare Gomashio, but usually, the seasoning is composed only of black whole sesame seeds and salt.

-Gomasio is most commonly used for Sekihan red rice or in Onigiri or Nigirimeshi rice balls, and sometimes used as a substitute for Furikake.
-This is why it is usually sold in the Furikake aisle of Japanese groceries.
+Gomasio is most commonly used for the red rice Sekihan or in the rice ball Onigiri and is sometimes used as a substitute for Furikake.
+This is why the seasoning is usually sold in the Furikake aisle.

 Meanwhile, used by sprinkling, Furikake is usually eaten on a bowl of white rice.
 But the usage is actually varied and the seasoning can be used in various ways like this.